EminUzr/getir-nodejs-bootcamp-graduation-project-EminUzr/README.md

 HEROKU DEPLOY URL : https://emin-uzer-getir-assignment.herokuapp.com/

+POST request works without a problem with POSTMAN.

 ## The Challenge
 We’d like you to create a RESTful API with a single endpoint that fetches the data in the provided MongoDB collection and return the results in the requested format.
 Requirements